 Children receive preliminary lessons about Reconciliation in second grade religion classes at school or in the Faith Formation classes on Sunday.
 Second graders prepare for Reconciliation as part of First Eucharist preparation.
-Parents of second graders should register ONLY for First Eucharist and will be automatically included in First Reconciliation.
-Parents of 3rd graders and older students who need to celebrate Reconciliation for the first time are asked to contact the Faith Formation office.
+Parents who register second graders for First Eucharist will be automatically included in First Reconciliation preparation.
+Parents of 3rd graders and older who would like child to celebrate Reconciliation for the first time please contact the Faith Formation office.
 The celebration of First Reconciliation will be on the second Sunday in December, in the context of the parish Advent Reconciliation liturgy at 3:00 PM.
 Reception will follow.

 In the early centuries after Christ, Baptism was believed to be the once in a lifetime forgiveness of sin because Baptism was celebrated with adults after a long period of preparation.
 It soon became obvious that human beings were prone to sin.
 A process for receiving forgiveness for serious sin was created.
 It included public confession and difficult penances practiced over a number of years.